-Every Wednesday is Tip Day.
+Every Wednesday is List Day, or Tip Day, or Quiz Day.

 If you’re reading this post through the daily email, click here to join the conversation.
 And if you’d like to get the daily blog post by email, sign up here.
 You can ignore that RSS business.